List of Marvel Comics characters: L: Andrea Haggard

-Lodestone (Andrea Haggard) was hired by crimelord Phillipe Bazin to be experimented upon, granting her power over magnetism, and to stop Darkhawk from interfering in his criminal operations.
+Lodestone (Andrea Haggard) was hired by crime lord Phillipe Bazin to be experimented upon, granting her power over magnetism, and to stop Darkhawk from interfering in his criminal operations.
 She fought Darkhawk on several occasions.

-Lodestone later joined the seventh incarnation of the Masters of Evil and Hank Pym's Lethal Legion.
+Lodestone later joined the seventh incarnation of the Masters of Evil led by Crimson Cowl.

+Lodestone was later killed and revived where she joined Hank Pym's Lethal Legion.
+Ultron tried to use her to build a new body for him during the final battle.
+After Ultron was defeated with help from Ultron-12, Lodestone and the rest of the Lethal Legion in heading to Sub-Atomica.

 Warpie

 Lodestone was a child mutated by the reality manipulations of Mad Jim Jaspers.
 He had magnetic powers before being depowered by Captain Britain.

-He and his team fought Kylun.
+Lodestone and his team fought Kylun.

+Logos

+Logos is a character appearing in American comic books published by Marvel Comics.
+Created by Terry Kavanagh and Adam Pollina, the character first appeared in The Rise of Apocalypse #1 (August 1996).
+He is an acquaintance of En Sabah Nur during ancient Egypt times.

 Lodus Logos

 Lodus Logos is a character appearing in American comic books published by Marvel Comics.
 Created by Al Ewing and Guiu Vilanova, he first appeared in S.W.O.R.D. (vol. 2) #8 (November 2021).

 Lodus Logos is an Arakkii Omega-level mutant with the ability to create and manipulate metal with his voice.
-A renowned poet, he sat on the Great Ring of Arakko, consulted on matters related to artistic expression.
-After Arakko is relocated to Mars and Storm becomes its new regent, he befriends her.

-After Arakko is nearly destroyed by the Eternal Uranos, Lodus proposes a new direction for the island and its people, prompting Storm to yield the regency of Arakko to him.
-When Genesis returns to Arakko and incites a civil war, Lodus sides with Storm.
+A renowned poet, he sits on the Great Ring of Arakko, where he is consulted on matters related to artistic expression.
+After Arakko is nearly destroyed by Uranos, Lodus proposes a new direction for the island and its people, prompting Storm to yield the regency of Arakko to him.

 Longneck

 Longneck (William Hanover) is a character appearing in X-Men comic books published by Marvel Comics.
 He was created by Grant Morrison and Phil Jimenez, first appearing in New X-Men #140 (April 2003).

-Longneck was a student at Xavier Institute, whose mutation led to his neck become longer.
+Longneck was a student at the Xavier Institute whose mutation gave him an elongated neck.
 He had been a member of Cyclops' Street team X-Men to battle against Xorn during his rampage through New York.
-He was depowered after "M-Day".

-Looky

-Looky is an anthropomorphic dog and animal version of Loki.
+Longneck lost his powers after the events of "M-Day".